naghi20/Naghi20/README.md

 - 🛡️ IT **cybersecurity**, **cloud**, **infrastructure**, and **DevOps** engineer based in Bahrain
 - 🎓 Recent achievement: DevOps Engineer 6‑month bootcamp graduate
-- 💼 Working with Cloud and DevOps for 3+ years
+- 💼 Working in I.T for almost 20 yeras , cybersecurity ,Cloud and DevOps for 3+ years
 - 🤝 Open to **freelance projects** and collaboration on cloud‑native solutions

 ---